Nandaka/PixivUtil2/readme.md

 - filenameFormatSketch

   Similar to filename format, but for Pixiv Sketch.
+- customBadChars

+  Custom bad chars for filenames.
+If encountered, chars in filename would be replaced with "_".

 # Filename Format Syntax
 Available for filenameFormat, filenameMangaFormat, avatarNameFormat, filenameInfoFormat,